 Eildon Hills -Melrose sits at the foot of the triple peaks of the Eildon Hills, one of the most distinctive single landmarks in the Scottish Borders.
 Whether you choose to walk the Eildons, or simply look up and admire this iconic feature, they offer stunning views and superb photo opportunities.
-For walkers, the paths are very well marked and maintained and all three peaks can be walked easily in one day starting from the town.
+For walkers, the paths are very well marked and maintained, and all three peaks can be walked easily in one day starting from the town.

 Darnick and Gattonside - An interesting short circular passing through Melrose and two of its neighbouring settlements, Darnick and Gattonside; includes two crossings over the River Tweed on Lowood and Chain Bridges.
 The Chain Bridge was built in 1826 with a restriction placed on it that only 8 people were allowed on it at any one time;swinging the bridge was an offence.

-Housebyres - A moderate circular taking you up to the pretty Byres Loch and returning on the Southern Upland Way along the River Tweed and over the Chain Bridge.
-The Chain Bridge was built in 1826 with a restriction placed on it that only 8 people were allowed on it at any one time; swinging the bridge was an offence.
+House byres - A moderate circular taking you up to the pretty Byres Loch and returning on the Southern Upland Way along the River Tweed and over the Chain Bridge.
+The Chain Bridge was built in 1826 with a restriction placed on it that only 8 people were allowed on it at any onetime; swinging the bridge was an offence.
 Gattonside is situated on a southslope so the monks had their orchards here.

 Melrose is perfect for a relaxing break, but if you want to be a little more active, it has a range of world-class activities right on its doorstep.

-Salmon - the river Tweed that flows through Melrose is one of the most famous salmon fishing rivers in the world.Fishermen and women travel here from far and wide for the chance to catch a beautiful Atlantic Salmon as they migrate up the river from the sea.
+Salmon - The river Tweed that flows through Melrose is one of the most famous salmon fishing rivers in the world.Fishermen and women travel here from far and wide for the chance to catch a beautiful Atlantic Salmon as they migrate up the river from the sea.
 Fly-fishing is the main method used but some parts of the river also allow spinning.
 The river is privately owned by lots of different landowners and anglers must purchase a fishing permit from the landowner.
 This process is facilitated by the two main websites, Fish Tweed and Tweed Beats, where permits can be purchased and more information on the river can be found.
 Prices for salmon fishing generally start at around £50 per person per day but can rise to several hundreds of pounds for the most productive stretches at the best time of year.
 The salmon fishing season is from the beginning of February to the end of November and fish can be caught throughout the season.
 However, the main runs of Salmon usually occur in March–May for the spring run, August for the Summer run and September – November for the autumn run.

 Trout and Grayling - Trout and Grayling fishing on the Tweed and its tributaries and local lochs can be excellent and is much more affordable than Salmon fishing.
 Prices start from £4 per day.
 Trout and Grayling fishing permits on the Tweed are usually organised by local fishing clubs and are available to buy from various shops and post offices.
 Have a look at the Fish Tweed website for more details of the different stretches and where to buy permits.
 Permits for the Melrose Angling Association stretch can be purchased from the Spar shop on the High Street in Melrose.

-Melrose Sevens - the town is also the home of rugby sevens and takes on a carnival atmosphere when the Melrose Sevens takes place in spring.
-The first tournament took place in 1883 and the event is now an action- packed international tournament, which regularly attracts teams from places such as New Zealand, South Africa, England, France and Portugal.
+Melrose Sevens - Every year on the second Saturday in April Melrose takes on a carnival- like atmosphere when the rugby sevens event takes place.
+The event is the oldest rugby sevens competition in the world, dating back to 1883 and is now an action- packed international tournament, which regularly attracts teams from New Zealand, South Africa, France and Portugal.